-16. STANDARD TEWELVE: PATIENT MANAGEMENT
+17. STANDARD THIRTEEN: PATIENT MANAGEMENT

-16.1.
-Patients who are at undue risk for complications shall be referred to an appropriate facility for further management and care.

-- 16.2.
-Each Licensed Renal Dialysis Center shall have effective and efficient scheduling processes to minimize cancellation and delays, and reducing waiting times. - 16.3.
+- 17.1.
+Patients who are at undue risk for complications shall be referred to an appropriate facility for further management and care. - 17.2.
+Each Licensed Renal Dialysis Center shall have effective and efficient scheduling processes to minimize cancellation and delays, and reducing waiting times.

+- 17.3.
 Each Renal Dialysis Centre shall ensure that all patients are provided with relevant information at every phase of management making sure that the patient and/or carer fully understand the information given.
-It shall also foster a safe environment in which questions are welcomed and feedback provided. - 16.4.
+It shall also foster a safe environment in which questions are welcomed and feedback provided. - 17.4.
 At the time of referral for renal dialysis, all patients should be assessed for pre-evaluation for a potential kidney transplant at DHA licensed kidney transplantation facilities.
-They can later be re-assessed if the patient's medical condition requires.

-16.5.
-Pre-Dialysis Preparation:

-- 16.5.1.
-Each nephrologist providing renal dialysis shall maintain effective communication and clear explanation at every stage of patient management to reassure the patient. - 16.5.2.
-The Nurse must ensure that all necessary equipment including monitoring and emergency equipment is present and in working order before starting the renal dialysis. - 16.5.3.
-The Nephrologist will be responsible to arrange appropriate dialysis access care (perform himself or arrange for insertion of vascular catheters or arrange for creation of arterio-venous fistula, AV graft or permanent catheterization. - Permanent catheterization, AV graft and AV fistula should only be done in appropriately equipped surgical facilities.
+They can later be re-assessed if the patient's medical condition requires. - 17.5.
+Pre-Dialysis Preparation: - 17.5.1.
+Each nephrologist providing renal dialysis shall maintain effective communication and clear explanation at every stage of patient management to reassure the patient. - 17.5.2.
+The Nurse must ensure that all necessary equipment including monitoring and emergency equipment is present and in working order before starting the renal dialysis. - 17.5.3.
+The Nephrologist will be responsible to arrange appropriate dialysis access care (perform himself or arrange for insertion of vascular catheters or arrange for creation of arterio-venous fistula, AV graft or permanent catheterization. - a.
+Permanent catheterization, AV graft and AV fistula should only be done in appropriately equipped surgical facilities.
+The facility shall have in place a policy of permanent catherization management.